Does Medicare Cover Colorectal Cancer Screenings?

 - You will be required to completely empty your colon and will undergo an X-ray to make sure your colon is completely clean.
 A radiologist will then insert a tube into your rectum to deliver barium — a metallic substance that will coat the interior of your colon to give doctors a clear image of potential cancer on a second series of X-rays.

 There are several factors that go into determining which test is best for your situation.

 - How likely you are to get the test

 - What resources are available for testing and follow-up

-You should talk to your doctor about the pros and cons of each test, ask about costs Medicare covers and potential costs you may have to pay out of pocket.
+Talk to your doctor about the pros and cons of each test, and ask about costs Medicare covers and potential costs you may have to pay out of pocket.
 You should also find out how often you will need to be tested depending on which colorectal screening test you receive.

 - U.S. Centers for Disease Control and Prevention.
 (2021, February 8).
 What Should I Know About Screening?
 Retrieved from https://www.cdc.gov/cancer/colorectal/basic_info/screening/index.htm